Civlac/SRWLED-Wiki/Non-Reactive-Animations.md

 **Note 1:** Due to its limited capability, we have disabled 2D animations on the ESP8266 platform, although those settings still show up in the LED settings UI.
 **Note 2:** If you are using 2D, please ensure your 2D settings are correct.
 We aren't checking them.
 **Note 3:** Some 2D routines require a minimum of 4 pixels in both directions.
+**Note 4:** If your Total # of LED's is less than your 2D settings, then you may get blinking red LED's instead of the pattern.

 | Effect | Description | Sliders